-11. 2.
-5 Income from Agency Services
+Income from Agency Services

-Income for agency services is recognised on a monthly basis once the income collected on behalf of agents has been quantified.
+Income from agency services is recognised on a monthly basis once the income collected on behalf of agents has been quantified.
 The income recognised is in terms of the agency agreement.

-11. 2.
-6 Sale of Goods (including Houses)
+Sale of Goods (including Houses)